quellus/blog/_posts/2024-7-3-git-basics.md

  - [Common commands](#common-commands)
  - [Common Workflow](#common-workflow)

 ## Setting up the repository

 The first step is to open GitHub and create a repository.
 Make sure to add a .gitignore file, GitHub has a template for Godot.
 ![.gitignore Template]({{site.baseurl}}/_images/GitHub-.gitignore-Template.png)

 ### Clone the repo
 Dealing with GitHub is much easier if you setup an SSH key first.
-[Here's how to generate your key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [here's how to add it to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+[Here's how to generate your key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [how to add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+Setting up an SSH key isn't required.
+If you don't, you will just have to login in every time you push your commits.

 1. Clone your repo.
 Find the URL here, in your GitHub repository.
 If you setup SSH use the SSH URL, otherwise use HTTPS.
 ![GitHub Clone URL]({{site.baseurl}}/_images/GitHubCloneURL.png)